Neuromuscular Disorders

 • Fasciotomy may be required |

-Among the exertional rhabdomyolysis cohort, after the resolution of kidney injury and return of CK to baseline, slow progression or graded return to activity was done.
+Among the exertional rhabdomyolysis cohort, after the resolution of kidney injury and return of CK to baseline, slow progression or graded return to baseline activity is expected.

 The precautions are the same as for malignant hyperthermia.